-The State Health Improvement Plan is intended to promote collaboration, coordination, efficiency, and a common agenda among key players in the public health system.
+The 2021 - 2026 SHIP will be designed to make necessary improvements, including policy and systems change strategies, to improve obesity and address the social and determinants of health perpetuating health inequities in Mississippi.
+The SHIP is intended to promote collaboration, coordination, efficiency, and a common agenda among key players in the public health system.
 The ongoing process of implementing the Plan will bring together these system partners on a periodic, regular basis to coordinate efforts.
 MSDH efforts and priorities will be re-evaluated and adjusted as necessary.

-In 2016, MSDH developed an agency-focused three-year strategic plan.
+In the fall of 2021, MSDH plans to revise he agency's internal strategic plan, which is informed by the SHA and SHIP.
 The purpose of the internal strategic plan is to align agency resources, priorities, and direction with the needs of Mississippians as identified in the SHA and SHIP.
-The goals of the initial strategic plan include (a) ensuring effective implementation of the State Health Improvement Plan, (b) cultivating community-based health initiatives, (c) aligning partners statewide to support health improvements (d) aligning funding in support of health improvement priorities, and (e) strengthening organizational effectiveness and adaptability.
-Currently, the original tracks of work have been streamlined and/or combined.
-The word "strengthen" was added to each track to indicate that progress has been made in each of the areas but, there is still work to be done.
-The new tracks of work are (1) Strengthen Understanding of the Value of Public Health, (2) Strengthen SHIP Implementation (funding and collaboration), (3) Strengthen MSDH Capacity and Effectiveness, and (4) Strengthen Population Health Initiatives.
+The goals of the initial strategic plan in 2016 include (1) Strengthen Understanding of the Value of Public Health, (2) Strengthen SHIP Implementation (funding and collaboration), (3) Strengthen MSDH Capacity and Effectiveness, and (4) Strengthen Population Health Initiatives.